olaf-grayhair/disk/README.md

 #description

 Simple cloud without any attractive design and adaptive.
+You can create user or login by default user, you have 1gb of space.

 Registration with simple validantion, authentication with jsonwebtoken.
 Possibilities to create folders, switch folder, upload files to folder, switch files from one folder to another folder, rename files or folders, delete files or folders.